matejlatin/matejlatin.co.uk/_posts/2017-12-22-my-favourite-books-of-2017.md

 Mark draws inspiration from minimalism, stoicism (which is something I’ve been reading about a lot lately) and his personal life stories.
 By the end, I really felt like I knew him personally.
 A very interesting, inspiring read.

+### Key takeaway:

-*Key takeaway: You need to choose what’s important in your life and eliminate everything else.
+*You need to choose what’s important in your life and eliminate everything else.
 It’s hard to bring down a man who doesn’t give a flying fuck.*

+<div></div>

 [The Subtle Art of Not Giving a Fuck on Goodreads →](https://www.goodreads.com/book/show/29965800-the-subtle-art-of-not-giving-a-f-ck)